dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 ```{.python include=src/bcc/tools/mctop.py  startLine=144 endLine=163}
 ```

+This is called on the map for each period of the refresh interval, so the ordering of keys displayed may change each second, should the rank of a key differ from the previous interval.

 ### Dumping data

-Since it would probably be useful to be able to analyze the collected data, the python mapping of the original eBPF map can be saved to a JSON file for analysis when the map is cleared.
-This also allows for `mctop` to act as a sort of `mckeydump` tool, saving the data that was traced in a session:
+Since it would probably be useful to be able to analyze the collected data, the Python mapping of the original eBPF map can be saved to a JSON file for analysis when the map is cleared.
+This also allows for `mctop` to act as a sort of `memcached-dump` tool (à la `tcpdump`), saving the data for archival purposes or offline analysis.

 ```{.python include=src/bcc/tools/mctop.py  startLine=196 endLine=206}
 ```

-This should allow for a simple pipeline of memcached metrics into other centralized logging systems.
+This should allow for a simple pipeline of `memcached` metrics into other centralized logging systems.

 ## View Modes